 There is a maximum of two permits per dwelling, except where there are multiple mobility permit holders in a single household.
 All mobility permit holder residents are eligible for a resident permit.

 Anyone who would like to be considered for a permit will need to re-apply annually.
-The fee will likely change in the future (through annual and long-term plan fee changes) but will initially be $195 for a 12-month period.
+The fee will likely change in the future (through annual and long-term plan fee changes) but is currently $195 for a 12-month period, or 54 cents a day.
 This is consistent with resident parking permits elsewhere in the city.
 Fees are set to cover the costs of operating and enforcing parking schemes.
 They are not used to generate additional revenue.

-Receiving a permit one year will not guarantee eligibility in future years as the application process will depend on the number of households which apply, and this is expected to increase as more people live in these areas.
+Receiving a permit one year is not a guarantee you'll necessarily get one in future years as the application process will depend on the number of households that apply.
+Numbers applying are expected to increase as more people live in these areas.

 A permit is not required for vehicles carrying out essential duties and statutory powers.
 This includes emergency vehicles attending an emergency or vehicles from utility companies actively doing unscheduled emergency repair works, such as repairing a water leak or reinstating power supply.

-If you want to be able to park a scooter or motorbike in P120 resident permit exempt spaces for longer than two hours (8am-8pm), you will need to apply for a permit.
+If you want to be able to park a scooter or motorbike in P180 resident permit exempt spaces for longer than three hours (8am-8pm, Monday to Friday), you will need to apply for a permit.

 If you move in to the area during the year, you will be able to apply and may be granted a permit for the rest of the 12-month period at a cost consistent with the number of months left in the annual cycle.
 If you move out of the parking scheme area, you will be able to apply for a partial refund.